• Empowering California

 California is one state, and it’s time we started acting like it when it comes to essential benefits like Medi-Cal and welfare.
 Right now, if a person moves from one county to another, they are often forced to reapply for services, causing harmful delays in healthcare, housing support, food assistance, and other basic needs.
 This system creates unnecessary stress, deepens inequality, and punishes the people who can least afford disruption.
 Under my leadership, California will:

-- End Welfare Benefits for Undocumented Residents: California currently spends $8.4 billion annually on healthcare for undocumented residents.
+• End Welfare Benefits for Undocumented Residents: California currently spends $8.4 billion annually on healthcare for undocumented residents.
 While we support humanitarian efforts, we must prioritize American citizens and legal residents who are struggling to access essential services.
 By ending state welfare benefits for undocumented individuals, we will free up critical resources that can be redirected to help Californians in need.
-This will allow us to expand Medi-Cal, reduce income restrictions, and ensure that more low-income Californians—particularly those who are most vulnerable—can access the healthcare and benefits they need.
+This will allow us to expand Medi-Cal, reduce asset and income restrictions, and ensure that more low-income Californians—particularly those who are most vulnerable—can access the healthcare and benefits they need.
 This is about fairness and responsibility, ensuring that those who contribute to our state have the support they deserve.
-Undocumented individuals that were on a Medi-Cal plan in the prior administration will be able to retain their Medi-Cal insurance benefits, but at a premium monthly payment.

 California’s safety net should be strong, smart, and statewide.
 When we remove barriers to care and assistance, we create a California that works for everyone—no matter where you live.